buehler/mcs-ubicomp/README.md

 In this assignment, students interact with a SoLiD server, create their own Pod, share resources (data) with others, and create a Mixed Reality application that uses such resources.

+## Contact
+If you have any questions about any assignment feel free to contact Jannis [jannisrene.strecker@unisg.ch](mailto:jannisrene.strecker@unisg.ch).